 We did some serious digging to find the best gardening shovels available today.
 We purchased the top 9 shovels available to test side-by-side after weeding through shovel-fulls of information from home and garden sites and scientific reports on earth displacement ergonomics.
 Using a framework of four performance metrics, we executed several standard garden tasks while considering the durability, ergonomics, features, and versatility.
 We dug, shoveled, pried up boulders, and hacked through roots to discover the toughest of the bunch, the best for demolishing roots, and the most versatile all-around shovel available to recommend to you.

 Once you break ground, our home & garden experts are here to help you find the best products to fulfill your growing aspirations.
 We've tested some of the best gardening gear to see you through the whole cycle, from starting seeds to making your own nutrient-rich soil in a top-rated compost bin.
-If your projects are going to require a bit more heavy lifting, we have you covered with comprehensive reviews of some of the best outdoor tools on the market, ranging from the best chainsaws for clearing land, to top-rated drills for building planter boxes, to the best expandable hose for watering your garden.
+If your projects are going to require a bit more heavy lifting, we have you covered with comprehensive reviews of some of the best outdoor tools on the market, ranging from chainsaws for clearing land, to top-rated drills for building planter boxes, to expandable hose for watering your garden.

 Of the full-sized shovels in our tests, the Hooyman Heavy Duty hits the sweet spot between weight and durability while providing just enough ergonomic extras to earn its place as our testers' favorite.
 With a measured rise angle of 28.8°, prying up clay-heavy soils is no big deal, and the large, textured step is helpful when plunging.
 Our boots never slipped while testing this model, even when the going got muddy.
 With two generously sized tacky grip zones on the mid-shaft and handle, shoveling tasks are made easier, especially from awkward positions, such as shoveling from a wheelbarrow or a truck bed when you're still standing on the ground.
 The blade has small serrations that help bust up roots and sticks under an inch in diameter.
 While it doesn't handle roots as well as the more specialized shovels, the serrations come in handy, so you won't need to switch tools as often.